laravel/framework/.github/ISSUE_TEMPLATE/1_Bug_report.md

 ---
 name: "🐛 Bug Report"
 about: 'Report a general framework issue.
-Please first check if you Laravel version is still supported: https://laravel.com/docs/5.8/releases#support-policy'
+Please first check if your Laravel version is still supported: https://laravel.com/docs/5.8/releases#support-policy'

 ---